gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 - If insufficient, do the following:
   1. Provide an answer
   2. Label the issue with documentation
-  3. Keep it open until a PR has added the answer to the documentation
+  3. Keep it open until a PR has added the answer to the documentation, and the issue includes a link to said documentation

 If an issue comes in as a question with a known answer it can be tempting to answer it and close the issue.
 However, the consequence of this approach is that the answer to a question others may have is now buried in a closed issue and may be hard to surface.
 The preferred solution is to get that answer documented in the main Gatsby documentation.